Marchopkins96/soccer-school/README.md

 - I want to be able to find the services that are offered easily and quickly
 - I want to be able to find any social media feeds
 - I want to be able to ask questions
-- I want to seeimages of past football camps
+- I want to see images of past football camps

 ### Website owner goals